guide

 Just like when you moved in, you’ll need to take a final meter reading when you move out, and send it to your supplier.
 This is particularly important, or you could end up paying for energy you didn’t use.

-If you’re in debt to your supplier, the best thing to do is contact them.
-You'll be able to discuss an achievable repayment plan that allows you to clear your debt over time.
+If you have an outstanding balance to settle with your supplier, the best thing to do is contact them.
+You'll be able to discuss your options, like an affordable repayment plan that allows you to clear the balance over time.

 Ready to switch to OVO?